 Figure 9-yyy – ISTA Passive Location Measurement Report Element

 The CFO element indicates the reporting ISTAs carrier frequency offset with respect to the RSTA.
-The CFO element is a signed integer in twos-complements format indicating the CFO in units of 0.5 ppm.
+The CFO element is a 2 octets long signed integer in twos-complements format indicating the CFO in units of 0.01 ppm.

 The N Time Stamp Measurement Reports field is an unsigned integer indicating the number of Time Stamp Measurement Reports.